5 Compliance Risks Hazardous To Food And Beverage Facilities

 Another thing that’s just as troubling are the immediate consequences processors and distributors face if something like this were to happen at their facilities.
 We’re talking: fines and penalties, media scrutiny, and even shutdowns.

 One could also say it would damage their corporate reputation, while calling into question the oversight practices of the food & beverage industry as whole.

 But let’s face it, the FDA, SQF, USDA and others aren’t going to stand by and let this happen.

-Quite the opposite, actually, considering their likelihood of issuing violation notices rather than risk leaving anything to chance on their watch.
+Quite the opposite, actually, given their likelihood to issue violations rather than risk leaving anything to chance on their watch.

 So the real question is: